albertszeng/ra/README.md

 ## How to Run the Game

-Currently, the game can be run using the command: `python3 ra.py`
+Currently, the game can be run using the command: `python3 ra.py -n 2 --p1 Albert --p2 Belinda`

+See `python3 ra.py -h` for more options to start the game with.

 In general, a `RaGame` instance must be initialized, then the function `start_game` function should be called from within the instance.
 For example, the below code initializes a two-player game between "Albert" and "Belinda":